jeffdoolittle/jeffdoolittle.github.com/_posts/2022-02-23-the-tao-of-software-architecture-an-introduction.md

   - Technology, integration and distributed systems experts.
 - Solution Architect
   - Domain Oriented, Technology Focused
-  - "Integrators."
+  - Integrators and Implementors.
 Sector, division and product oriented.
-Domain familiar technology experts.
+Domain familiar implementation experts.
   - Experts in execution and solution delivery.

 ## The Need for Systems Thinking